Science-Fiction Costume Design for 3D animation short film

 A still from the short film Syntactic Labyrinths of the inhabitants of Babel wearing hazmat suits and walking past each other on a busy cross-section.
 Rendered in Cinema 4D and Chaos Corona.

-Syntactic Labyrinths is a CGI sciene-fiction short film.
+Syntactic Labyrinths is a CGI science-fiction short film.
 It's story depicts the collective knowledge of mankind on a journey through space.
 This blog wil showcase the design process behind the hazmat suit costumes of Syntactic Labyrinths.

 Costume Design starts with understanding the story.
 We'll also share the first versions of the hazmat suit designs made in 3D.